kandev-canitrot/alexcalvoarts/README.md

 - Prevents the perception that the page is frozen during API calls
 - Improves user experience by indicating that the system is working
 - Implemented using CSS animations for smooth performance
-- Consistent design across all pages (landing page and booking form)
+- Consistent design across all pages (landing pages and booking forms)